 But what about CBD topicals, salves, and bath bombs?
 These miracle workers are used to treat localized pain.

 Unlike CBD tinctures, CBD topicals and salves are not dispersed throughout the body via the endocannabinoid system.
 Rather, they provide near immediate relief for localized areas, such as arthritic joints and strained muscles.
 Whereas CBD tinctures are primarily used to treat nervous system diseases and disorders, such as epilepsy, multiple sclerosis, and even anxiety, CBD topicals can be used to treat symptoms you can pinpoint on your body.
 If you are suffering from a torn muscle or suffer from joint pain, CBD topicals and salves have incredible potential to ease your symptoms.
 In fact, many athletes and people who have had surgery have found CBD topicals to be of great benefit to them during recovery.

-Get A Medical Card At Medical Cannabis Outreach In Illinois
+Get A Medical Card At Medical Cannabis Outreach In Illinois, Colorado, Or Missouri

 The downside to CBD oil is that it can be expensive, especially if you don’t have a medical card.
-In the state of Illinois, patients who suffer from severe or debilitating health conditions qualify for a medical marijuana card, which allows them to gain safe and legal access to natural treatment via CBD oil and medical marijuana.
+In the states of Illinois, Colorado, and Missouri, patients who suffer from severe or debilitating health conditions qualify for a medical marijuana card, which allows them to gain safe and legal access to natural treatment via CBD oil and medical marijuana.
 Plus, the CBD products from local CBD shops and dispensaries are generally far better than the stuff you get online (which may not even contain CBD, as CBD products are not federally regulated), and they cost far less.
-If you are interested in beginning treatment with CBD oil or medical marijuana, schedule an appointment at Medical Cannabis Outreach to be evaluated and approved for a medical card in Illinois.
+If you are interested in beginning treatment with CBD oil or medical marijuana, schedule an appointment at Medical Cannabis Outreach to be evaluated and approved for a medical card.